La Perouse Mission Church: Indigenous presence at La Perouse, 1870s to 1930s

 The 1870s marked a change in the nature of the Aboriginal community at La Perouse.
 Many Aboriginal people who had been forced off their lands on the South Coast by dairy farming moved to Sydney to seek employment or government rations.
 Informal refuges developed at La Perouse and Blacktown.
 La Perouse was known to government officials as the "blacks camp".

 In the early 1880s, the colonial government was under increasing pressure to take action on Aboriginal affairs.
-In 1882 Sir Henry Parkes appointed George Thornton as Protector of Aborigines.
+In 1882 Henry Parkes appointed George Thornton as Protector of Aborigines.
 Thornton believed that Aboriginal people should be removed from urban locations.
 Yet he did honour the request of five Aboriginal men and their families to be allowed to stay at La Perouse.
 He justified his decision to Parliament by arguing that the camp was economically viable, in contrast with other camps in Sydney which were seen as parasitic and a nuisance to society.
 Thornton organised for huts to be built for people camped at La Perouse.
 By 1881 there were approximately 50 Aboriginal people living in two camps in the Botany Bay region: 35 at La Perouse and the remainder at Botany Bay.
 Residents were free to travel between the camps.

 In 1883 Thornton's position was replaced by the Aborigines Protection Board (APB), which followed a more isolationist and protectionist policy.
 The Board established Aboriginal reserves, which effectively segregated Aboriginal people from white Australians throughout New South Wales.

 In 1885 a small Anglican mission was established at La Perouse.
 The mission provided religious instruction, food, shelter and basic education.
 A church was built on Frenchman's Beach in 1894.
 In 1894, the mission was included in the annual report of the New South Wales Aborigines Protection Association.